-Scroll to the bottom for information on how to contact Dr. Jeejeebhoy’s office to make an appointment to see him as a patient.
+Scroll to the bottom for information on how to contact Dr. Khursheed N. Jeejeebhoy’s office to make an appointment to see him as a patient.
 You cannot contact him through my website.

 At the end of 2007, he retired, sort of, a few years after becoming Professor Emeritus at the University of Toronto due to mandatory retirement at age 65.
 He closed his university lab at the end of 2007 when his last grant ran out.
 That ended a 40-year run of successful research grant applications and groundbreaking research.
-He embarked on a new role at St. Mike’s at the beginning of 2008, teaching at a Home TPN clinic; he continues to see patients part-time at a private clinic; and he conducts hospital rounds every week.
+He embarked on a new role at St. Mike’s at the beginning of 2008, teaching at a Home TPN clinic; he continues to see patients part-time at a private clinic; he consults virtually; and he checks research data.
 His patients and colleagues would not allow complete retirement!
 Besides, Jeej is far too curious and interested in exploring new ideas to completely retire either!

 Dr. Jeejeebhoy In the News, a Sampling